peteroupc/encoding/docs/PeterO.Text.Encodings.md

         PeterO.Text.ICharacterEncoding enc,
         System.IO.Stream output);

 Converts a text string to bytes and writes the bytes to an output data stream.
 When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD), and when writing to the byte stream, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension method to any String object and can be called as follows: `str.EncodeToBytes(enc, writer)` .
-If the object's class already has a EncodeToBytes method with the ame parameters, that method takes precedence over this extension ethod.
+If the object's class already has a EncodeToBytes method with the same parameters, that method takes precedence over this extension method.

+In the .NET implementation, this method is implemented as an extension method to any object implementing string and can be called as follows:  `str.EncodeToWriter(enc, output)` .
+If the object's class already has a  `EncodeToWriter`  method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>